 This course introduces electromagnetic vector quantities and vector operations in different coordinate systems; electric field concepts; potential, dielectrics, magnetic fields, magnetic properties; Maxwell's equations and electromagnetic waves.

-P: MATH 203 with a C or higher, ENGR 210 with a C or higher, and ENGR 211 with a C or higher Fall Only.
+P: MATH 203 with a C or higher, ENGR 210 with a C or higher, ENGR 211 with a C or higher, and declared major in Electrical Engineering Fall Only.